- 83% response rate

 HOW I PARTICIPATE IN COUCHSURFING

 I've been participating a lot in CouchSurfing during my time in Johannesburg, where we really created a lot of the fun events there.
-I'm quite sure we started up the whole CouchSurfing there, which won't stop very soon!
 These were my first experiences, and there I learnt that a platform which lets you get into touch with locals is the very best way to travel and learn local habits and culture.

 So whether you're new to CS or a guru, you're welcome to stay in my place.
-When surfing, I'm generally looking for a place to stay where people want to exchange experiences rather than just offering a free bed.
+As I said, when surfing, I'm generally looking for a place to stay where people want to exchange experiences rather than just offering a free bed.

 It's really a friend who has brought me into contact with CouchSurfing, but I've always loved the idea that there is a platform for travellers to meet locals and change the travelling experience altogether.